Read time: 3 minutes

 Enter a valid passcode from your authenticator app within five minutes.
 If you don't do this quickly enough, you must re-enter your password and a new code.

 If you've lost access to your device or your authenticator application, click the link on the MFA login screen to log in with one of your recovery codes.

 When you use a recovery code, you'll be sent to your profile page.
 When this happens, reset your MFA settings and generate new recovery codes immediately.

 Once you've logged in with a recovery code, reset your MFA settings immediately.
 You can only use recovery codes once, so every time you use one, you should generate new recovery codes and store them in a safe location as soon as possible.
 If you've lost your device and do not have access to any of your recovery codes, contact an administrator for your organization's LaunchDarkly account.
 Your administrator can send you an email with a new recovery code.

 To follow the procedures in the next section, you must be a LaunchDarkly Admin or Owner.
 If you're a LaunchDarkly administrator or account owner, you can require all newly invited account members to enable MFA.

 - In the "Multi-factor authentication" section, check the Require multi-factor authentication for new members checkbox.

 When this setting is enabled, any new account members you invite must set up MFA for their account when they first log in.
 In addition, if this setting is enabled, account members cannot disable MFA for their account.

-Admins can also see whether account members have MFA enabled on the individual member's Settings page.
-If a user does not have MFA enabled, admins can send an email requesting that the account member enable MFA.
+Admins can also view whether account members have MFA enabled on the individual member's Settings page.
+If a member does not have MFA enabled, admins can send an email requesting that the account member enable MFA.